ares-studio-net/ares-backup/README.md

 ANY COMMERCIAL USE OF THE SOFTWARE IS EXPRESSLY PROHIBITED UNDER THIS MODIFIED LICENSE.
 IF YOU WISH TO USE THE SOFTWARE FOR COMMERCIAL PURPOSES, PLEASE CONTACT THE LICENSOR FOR SPECIFIC PERMISSION.

-For any questions regarding this Modified License, please contact [Your Name or Entity Name] at [your email address].
+For any questions regarding this Modified License, please contact Ares-studio.net at [contact@ares-studio.net / +32 456 53 72 85].

 [Ares-Studio.net]